Robo3D/User-Manuals/docs/source/R1Plus/getting-started/index.rst

   :alt: print
   :align: center

-..note:: You can select PAUSE to pause your print, or you can select CANCEL to cancel your print.
+.. note:: You can select PAUSE to pause your print, or you can select CANCEL to cancel your print.

 ---------------
 Removing the first print